FINTLabs/fint-sse/README.md

 ```

 Verify connection, this will return true if the connection is open.
-If it is closed `FintSse´will try to reconnect and return false.
+If it is closed `FintSse` will try to reconnect and return false.
 ```java
 boolean connected = fintSse.verifyConnection();
 ```